qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Git

-- Rebase rewrites history.
-Rebase should be used with force push (because it rewrites history).
-If a branch was force pushed, pulling should use rebase.
+- Rebase can rewrite history.
+After rebasing local branch, normal push will give weird result (because history is written).
+Rebase should be used with force push.
+If remote branch's history is rewritten, pulling should use `--rebase`.
-- Reverting a merge doesn't cancel the effect of the merge.
+- Reverting a merge doesn't fully cancel the effect of the merge.
 If you merge B to A and then revert, merging B to A again has no effect.
+One solution is to revert the revert of merge.
+(A cleaner way to cancel a merge, instead of reverting merge, is to backup the branch, then hard reset to commit before merge, then cherry pick commits after merge, then force push.)
 - In GitHub, if you accidentally commited secret (e.g. API key) and pushed to public, even if you override it using force push, GitHub will still record that secret.
 [Guest Post: How I Scanned all of GitHub’s “Oops Commits” for Leaked Secrets](https://trufflesecurity.com/blog/guest-post-how-i-scanned-all-of-github-s-oops-commits-for-leaked-secrets) [Example activity tab](https://github.com/SharonBrizinov/test-oops-commit/compare/e6533c7bd729957b2eb31e88065c5158d1317c5e...9eedfa00983b7269a75d76ec5e008565c2eff2ef)

 ### Networking